l06102128/wiki-network/README.md

 ### countwords_groups.py
 Given a current dump, count words found on every UTP and return the results by group (the group which the user belongs).

+### pywc.py
+Script similar to TAWC/LIWC.
+Used to analise text in wikipedia revisions_page output.
+As it has been developed for wikipedia, it contains some functions to clean the text.
+Basically accepts as input a dictionary with categories and a sort of regular expressions and counts words.

+### pywc_plot.py
+pywc_plot is used to plot pywc results.

+### revisions_page.py
+This script extracts all the revisions of a list of pages.
+It's possible to specify which kind of page you want to analize (all, content only, talk only).
+Data are outputted in a csv file.

+### csv_maipulation.py
+Used to manage files exported by revisions_page.py (text cells can contain new lines so it is possible to manage them easily with head, tail, awk, ...)
+Using this script you can extract only specific pages or a little number of revisions from a huge file